MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-display-health-percent-devices-with-display-issues-resume-from-low-power.md

 ms.localizationpriority: medium
 ---

-# Graphics display health: Percent of devices with display issues when resume from low power state
+# Percent of devices with display issues when resume from low power state

 ## Description